Guilty While Asleep?

 Towards Reform: A Standalone Verdict?

-As practitioners working across two legal traditions, we believe the answer lies not in retreating to rigid doctrinal categories inherited from the nineteenth century but in building frameworks that are medically informed, procedurally fair, and honest about the limits of what the law can know about the sleeping mind.
+As practitioners working across two legal traditions, I believe the answer lies not in retreating to rigid doctrinal categories inherited from the nineteenth century but in building frameworks that are medically informed, procedurally fair, and honest about the limits of what the law can know about the sleeping mind.
 The cases will keep coming.
 The question is whether our legal systems will be ready for them.

 Disclaimer: This article is intended for informational and educational purposes only and does not constitute legal advice.
 The views expressed are those of the author in their personal capacity.
 For advice on any specific matter, please consult a qualified legal professional in the relevant jurisdiction.

 © 2026 Vibhuti Vasisth, Advocate and Solicitor.
 All rights reserved.
 No part of this article may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations in critical reviews and certain non-commercial uses permitted by copyright law.
 The analysis and opinions expressed herein are original work.
-For permissions or enquiries, contact legal@aparlaw.com / vibhuti@aparlaw.com.
+For permissions or inquiries, contact legal@aparlaw.com / vibhuti@aparlaw.com.

 Comments